 That is not what a commercialization engagement produces.
-The output is an offering brief — a document specific enough that your team can build the service, price the first engagement, and have the first client conversation.
-Not a vision.
-A plan.
+The output is two or three offering briefs, each specific enough that your team can have the first client conversation, test whether demand is real, and scope what needs to be built.

 The offering itself